PouriaDan/BrainTumorLearning/README.md

 ![image](images/classification_results.png)

-- Segmentation performance: We were able to achieve an IoU of 0.5
+- Segmentation performance: We were able to achieve an IoU (Intersection over Union) of 0.5

 ![image](images/training_curve_segmentation.png)